puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/index.md

 If you executed the `puppet -V` command earlier, you've already completed your first task.
 (If not, go ahead and do so now.)

+If you don't see your progress register, it may be because your `bash_history` file hasn't been initialized.
+To fix this, run the command

+    exec bash

 ## The Quest Tool